miamioh-cit/gns3-project-deploy/358-build.md

 		up echo nameserver 192.168.1.1 > /etc/resolv.conf

 Then, determine the port associated with Kali Linux and give the student the IP and port number, and have them connect via VNC.
+The username and password are 'kali' and 'kali'.